dashpay/dips/DRAFT: Multi-Party Payout.md

 ### Updating Registrar of Masternode (ProUpRegTx)

 To registrar update a masternode, the masternode owner must submit another special transaction (DIP2) to the network.
 This special transaction is called a Provider Update Registrar Transaction and is abbreviated as ProUpRegTx.
-It can only be done by the owner.
+Only the owner can submit a ProUpRegTx.

 A ProUpRegTx is only valid for masternodes in the registered masternodes subset.
 When processed, it updates the metadata of the masternode entry.
 It does not revive masternodes previously marked as PoSe-banned.
 (DIP3)